 The Criminal Law Committee has practitioners from all sides of the criminal bar.
-It considers and makes recommendations on all issues touching on the administration of criminal justice
+It considers and makes recommendations on all issues touching on the administration of criminal justice.

 The NZLS Criminal Law Committee (CLC), established in 1989, actively monitors and comments on proposed reforms of the criminal law and on the administration of criminal justice.

-CLC members are experienced criminal law practitioners and academics:
+CLC members are experienced practitioners: